Full-program video: Hollie Hardy and Mukta Sambrani: May 5, 2016

 'Her poem for Oscar Grant, “How to survive a riot,” reminds us why it is important to be present to the most pressing need of our time: naming racial inequity before the law and doing something about police brutality and the murders of unarmed black boys and men.
 Hardy reminds us that we live in a war zone, in a time where lessons in survival must become the business of poets and poetry.'

 Mukta Sambrani is an Indian born poet and educator based in the United States.
 Her first book of poems, The Woman in this room isn’t lonely was published by Writer’s Workshop, Calcutta in 1997.
-Her second book, Broomrider’s book of the dead was published by Paperwall Media and Publishing, Mumbai in 2015.
-Mukta’s work has appeared in Verse, Em Literary, Cipactli, Fourteen Hills, Hyphen Magazine, Laundry Pen, The Scribbler, Poetry Chain and anthologies such as Bloodaxe book of contemporary Indian poets, 60 Indian poets, We Speak in Changing Languages, The Dance of the Peacock, Suvarnarekha and others.
-She is the recipient of the 2003 Audre Lorde creative writing award and an honorable mention for the Starcherone prize.
+Her second book, Broomrider’s book of the dead, was published by Paperwall Media and Publishing, Mumbai in 2015.
+Mukta’s work has appeared in Verse, Em Literary, Cipactli, Fourteen Hills, Hyphen Magazine, Laundry Pen, The Scribbler, Poetry Chain and anthologies such as The Bloodaxe Book of Contemporary Indian Poets, 60 Indian Poets, We Speak in Changing Languages, The Dance of the Peacock, Suvarnarekha and others.
+She is the recipient of the 2003 Audre Lorde Award from The Poetry Center.
 Mukta lives in Oakland California, where she is a school administrator.